• Skip to primary navigation

 Instructions

-• Ground the Pistachios: Ground your shelled pistachios in a food processor or a hand blender into fine crumbs.
+• Prepare your Pistachios: Pulse shelled pistachios in a food processor or a hand blender into fine crumbs.

 • Sift cake flour, baking soda, baking powder and salt together.
 Set aside.

-• Using a hand held mixer, beat butter and sugar together until light and fluffy.
-About 2 minutes.
-Add in oil and beat well.
-Now add egg and beat again to combine.
+• Using a stand mixer fitted with whisk attachment or a hand held mixer, beat butter and sugar together on med-high speed until light and fluffy.
+About 3-4 minutes.
+Add in oil and beat it in too.
+Now add eggs one at a time and beat well after each addition to combine.
+Scrape down the bottom and sides of the mixing bowl as needed.

 • Now beat in yogurt, almond and vanilla extracts.
 Add the grounded pistachios in.
-Add half of the dry ingredients into wet and fold in.
-Add milk, green food coloring (if adding) and the rest of dry ingredients, fold just until combined.
+Also add half of the dry ingredients into wet with mixer running on low speed and beat only till dry ingredients get mixed in.
+Add milk, green food coloring (if adding) and the rest of dry ingredients.
+Mix just until combined.

-• Pour batter in pre-prepared pan and bake for 25 minutes or till a toothpick inserted in the center of the cake comes out clean.
-Allow to cool down for 5-10 minutes.
+• Pour batter in pre-prepared bundt pan and bake for 40-55 minutes or till a toothpick inserted in the center of the cake comes out clean.
+Allow to cool down for 10-15 minutes.
 Run a plastic knife around the edges of pan.
 Invert on a wire stand.
 Allow the cake to cool down completely before tapping and attempting to unmold.

 • Make the topping: Melt ½ cup of green candy melts in microwave (30 seconds at a time) and stir in between.
 Allow to cool slightly and drizzle on room temperature cake.
 Top with more pistachios to serve.